realA10001986/Time-Circuits-Display/README.md

 In order to use a light sensor, check the option _Use light sensor_ in the Config Portal.
 You can observe the measured lux level through the [keypad menu](#how-to-view-sensor-info) to find out about the right lux threshold for your environment.

 The following sensor types/models are supported: TSL2591, TSL2561, BH1750, VEML7700/VEML6030, LTR303/LTR329, with their respective default address.
 The VEML7700 can only be connected if no CircuitSetup Speedo or third-party GPS receiver is connected at the same time; the VEML6030 needs its address to be set to  0x48 if a CircuitSetup Speedo or third party GPS receiver is present at the same time.
 All these sensor types are readily available on breakout boards from Adafruit or Seeed (Grove).
 Only one light sensor can be used at the same time.

->*Note: You cannot connect the sensor chip directly to the TCD control board; most sensors need at least a power converter/level-shifter.*  It is recommended to use Adafruit or Seeed breakouts ([TSL2591](https://www.adafruit.com/product/1980), [TSL2651](https://www.seeedstudio.com/Grove-Digital-Light-Sensor-TSL2561.html), [BH1750](https://www.adafruit.com/product/4681), [VEML7700](https://www.adafruit.com/product/4162), [LTR303](https://www.adafruit.com/product/5610)), which all allow connecting named sensors to the 5V the TCD board operates on.
 For wiring information, see [here](#appendix-b-i2c-peripheral-wiring).

+>*Note: You cannot connect the sensor chip directly to the TCD control board; most sensors need at least a voltage converter/level-shifter.*  It is recommended to use Adafruit or Seeed breakouts ([TSL2591](https://www.adafruit.com/product/1980), [TSL2651](https://www.seeedstudio.com/Grove-Digital-Light-Sensor-TSL2561.html), [BH1750](https://www.adafruit.com/product/4681), [VEML7700](https://www.adafruit.com/product/4162), [LTR303](https://www.adafruit.com/product/5610)), which all allow connecting named sensors to the 5V the TCD board operates on.

 ## Count-down timer

 The firmware features a simple count-down timer.
-This timer can count down from max 99 minutes and plays a sound when expired.
+This timer can count down from max 99 minutes and plays a sound upon expiry.

-To set the timer to MM minutes, type 44MM and press ENTER.
-Note that for minutes, 2 digits must be entered.
-To cancel a running timer, enter 440 and press ENTER.
+- To set the timer to MM minutes, type 44MM and press ENTER.
+A single-digit number of minutes must be preceeded by 0.
+- To cancel a running timer, type 440 and press ENTER.

-The check the remaining time, type 44 and press ENTER.
+- The check the remaining time, type 44 and press ENTER.

 ## Yearly/monthly reminder